S1mpl1f1ed/Simpl1f1ed.com/README.md

 ## Step 2: Set up a Firebase Project

-1. Go to the [Firebase Console](https://console.firebase.google.com/) and create a new project.
+1. Go to the [Firebase Console](https://console.firebase.google.com/) and create a new project name it and add it to your Google account.
-2. Click on "Add app" and select "Web" to add a new web app to your project.
+2. When it is done provisioning resources, select the `</>` symbol to create a web app.
 3. Follow the instructions to register your app and obtain your Firebase configuration object.
+4. Ensure you get the Firebase configuration, if you dont you can get it from the `Project settings` page at the bottom in the `Your apps` section.

 ## Step 3: Configure Firebase in your React App

 1. Create a file in the main project directory named ```.env.local```.
 This will prevent sensative project information from being uploaded to github.
-2. Paste each token of the firebase configuration using the following format
+2. Paste each token of the Firebase configuration using the following format

 ```
 REACT_APP_FIREBASE_API_KEY = YOUR_API_KEY